 As this idea was forming, Laura Goldstein – a strong, early advocate of the game – was diagnosed with stage IV metastatic breast cancer.
 This unfortunate event inspired the initial Board of Directors to choose breast cancer research toward finding a cure as its charitable funding focus.

-Board members knew that each college bowl game donates to a charity.
+The board members knew that each college bowl game donates to a charity.
 However, most fans are unaware of which charitable causes are being supported.
 To separate this bowl from the rest, they wanted to give the public the chance to support the game as well as a significant cause.
 To do this, it was decided the cause would permanently be incorporated into the game title and the Cure Bowl was born.

 Unfortunately, Laura Goldstein will not be able to experience the bowl game that she helped inspire.
 She lost her long and hard-fought battle with breast cancer on April 20, 2011.
 Another devastating loss hit close to home when on March 24, 2015, OSF Board CFO Sandi Breitenstein passed away from stage IV liver cancer.
 Laura, Sandi and others who will lose their battle against cancer today, tomorrow, and the days to come continue to motivate OSF to make the Cure Bowl a success.